apache/nuttx-apps/graphics/twm4nx/README.txt

     4. Widget events are only partially integrated.
 A lot more needs to be done.
 A partial change to the event system that hints at the redesign is in place but it is far from complete.
+  2019-04-26:  Added button arrays for implementation of Icon Manager.
+    Integrated event handling into CWindows and CIconMgr.